How to Apply Orthopedic Fiberglass Casting Tape

 • Start at the distal end (furthest from the body) and work proximally

-• Wrap padding in a spiral pattern with 50% overlap
+• Wrap cast padding in a spiral pattern with 50% overlap

 • Use 2–3 layers of padding for most casts